test-wc/test-wc/README.md

 The main code of this library lies in `src` folder.

-Each component has its own folder containing
+Each component has its own folder inside `src/components` folder containing

 - `{component-name}.ts` component's definition and functionality
 - `{component-name}.scss` component's style.
 - `{component-name}.stories.ts` component's stories for Storybook documentation
 - `{component-name}.test.ts` component's tests

-We provide some utility classes for our components:
+Inside `globals` folder we provide some utility classes for our components:

-- `TrackFocus` (`src/utils/track-focus.ts`): an utility class to track focus inside a custom element
+- `TrackFocus` (`src/globals/utils/track-focus.ts`): an utility class to track focus inside a custom element
-- `BaseComponent` (`src/base-component/base-component.ts`): base class for a custom element containing common properties and utilities
+- `BaseComponent` (`src/globals/base-component/base-component.ts`): base class for a custom element containing common properties and utilities

+Inside `globals/mixin` folder there are some mixins

+- `FormMixin` (`src/globals/mixins/form.ts`): mixin for component partecipating to forms.
+- `ValidityMixin` (`src/globals/mixins/validity.ts`): mixin to deal with fields validation.

 ### SASS styling